 Regardless of how many you find, we recommend that you start with one, and then scale.

-By focusing on the pilot, you can gather important insights and identify the resources needed for future scaling up front, saving you time and resources down the road.
+By focusing on the pilot, you can gather important insights and identify the resources needed for future scaling in advance, saving you time and resources down the road.

 Keep scalability in mind during the pilot - to secure the ROI, the solution needs to be maintainable and scalable.
 Adoption of solutions that don’t scale is perhaps one of the biggest pitfalls in technology adoption in general.